o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--northwestern-university/index.md

 | Top UX School      | **#30**      | topuxschool.com|
 ---

-## Faculty at MSc in Engineering Design Innovation (EDI) - Northwestern University [🔗](https://design.northwestern.edu/engineering-design-innovation/people/faculty.html)
+## Faculty at MSc in Engineering Design Innovation (EDI) - Northwestern University [read more](https://design.northwestern.edu/engineering-design-innovation/people/faculty.html)
 Faculty in the department of EDI at the Northwestern University collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)